microsoft/DeBERTa/README.md

 ## Note
 - 1 This is the model(89.9) that surpassed **T5 11B(89.3) and human performance(89.8)** on **SuperGLUE** for the first time.
 128K new SPM vocab.
+- 2 These V3 DeBERTa models are deberta models pre-trained with ELECTRA-style objective plus gradient-disentangled embedding sharing which significantly improves the model efficiency.

 # Try the model